What is flexible dieting?

-As a result, flexible dieting helps to create a healthy relationship with food and essentially takes the worry out of dieting.
+As a result, this approach to nutrition helps to remove the unnecessary restriction that a lot of other diets create and allow you to form a healthy relationship with food.
 There’s no ‘cheating’ or eating the ‘wrong’ foods.
-And because there is no guilt, there’s less stress and fewer urges to binge or get off track!
+And because there is no guilt, there’s less stress and fewer urges to binge or feel out of control with your diet!
 The best thing about flexible dieting is that it is designed to fit around your lifestyle and preferences.
-You can eat out at a restaurant, or enjoy a food you have been craving without worrying about going off track, as long as the foods you eat fit within your daily macronutrient and goals.
+You can eat out at a restaurant, or enjoy a food you have been craving without worrying about going off track, as long as the foods you eat fit within your daily calorie budget.
 Without all the limitations and restrictions, you can create enjoyment and sustainability with your diet which in turn improves long term adherence and most importantly — helps you get results!

 What flexible dieting helps to achieve: